Vietnam: A Television History

-Vietnam: A Television History (1983) is a 13-part documentary and television mini-series about the Vietnam War (1955–1975) from the perspective of the United States.
+Vietnam: A Television History (1983) is a 13-part documentary mini-series about the Vietnam War (1955–1975) from the perspective of the United States.
 It was produced for public television by WGBH-TV in Boston, Central Independent Television of the UK and Antenne-2 of France.
 It was originally broadcast on PBS between October 4 and December 20, 1983.

 Later, it was rebroadcast as part of the PBS series American Experience from May 26 to July 28, 1997.
 However, only 11 of the 13 original episodes were rebroadcast.
 Episodes 2 and 13 were dropped.

 Vietnam: A Television History was the most successful documentary produced by PBS up to the time of initial broadcast.
 Nearly 9% of American households watched the initial episode, and an average of 9.7 million viewers watched each of the 13 episodes.
 A rebroadcast in the summer of 1984 garnered roughly a 4% share in the five largest U.S. television markets.

 Production

-The origins of the series reach back to 1977 when filmmaker Richard Ellison and foreign correspondent Stanley Karnow discussed the project.
-The latter had been a journalist in Paris during the 1950s and a reporter in French Indochina since 1959.
-Karnow was Chief Correspondent in the series and his tie-in book, Vietnam: A History (1983), became a best-seller.
+The origins of the series reach back to 1977 when PBS President Lawrence K. Grossman, filmmaker Richard Ellison, and foreign correspondent Stanley Karnow discussed the project.
+Karnow had been a journalist in Paris during the 1950s and a reporter in Southeast Asia from 1959 to 1974.
+He became Chief Correspondent and Historical Advisor for the series, and his tie-in book, Vietnam: A History (1983), became a best-seller.

 Episodes

 Edited 1997 version

-When PBS elected to rebroadcast Vietnam: A Television History (originally broadcast in 1983) as part of its American Experience series in 1997, a re-edited version some 120 minutes shorter (a total of 660 minutes, as opposed to 780 minutes) was used. this version excluded entirely Episodes 2 ("The First Vietnam War") and 13 ("Legacies") of the original broadcast.
+When PBS elected to rebroadcast Vietnam: A Television History (originally broadcast in 1983) as part of its American Experience series in 1997, it used a re-edited version some 120 minutes shorter (a total of 660 minutes, as opposed to 780 minutes).
+This version excluded entirely Episodes 2 ("The First Vietnam War") and 13 ("Legacies") of the original broadcast.

 The editing was reportedly undertaken to remove outdated information and to create a more cohesive story for viewers.
 However, some viewers who remembered the original 13-episode version denigrated the changes as "censorship": they believed that they could detect a "corrective" treatment of the material that involved cutting out politically objectionable scenes; an interview of a French captain discussing the end of the siege at Dien Bien Phu and referring to the Viet Minh as "Red Termites"; an interview of a man recalling a popular expression of that time and place in which the native plantation workers were termed "fertilizer" because so many died and were buried beneath the trees among which they toiled; and material depicting the British decision to rearm defeated Japanese soldiers at the end of World War II to use them against the Vietnamese.

 No evidence was presented that PBS executives edited the series for political purposes.

 Additionally, the use of the shortened 1997 broadcast version for the 2004 DVD release of the series–rather than the entire, original 1983 version–has not been explained.